DIY 5 Minute Framed Print Mockup

 Rinse and Repeat

 And that’s all there is to it.
-If you saved your mock-up template, you can quickly and easily create gorgeous mock-ups for your each of your framed print products.
+If you saved your mock-up template, you can quickly and easily create gorgeous mock-ups for each of your framed print products.

 Ideally, you should be able to use the same mock-up template for as many of your framed prints as possible and switch out the artwork as needed.
-It will help you keep your mock-ups organized, and in the long run, save time (you won’t be spending anywhere as much time coming up with your product shots), but it will also save you a ton of space on your device.
+It will help you keep your mock-ups organized and, in the long run, save time (you won’t be spending anywhere as much time coming up with your product shots), but it will also save you a ton of space on your device.

 Want to take it a step further?